-Key Partners (Public and Private): Great Lakes Restoration Initiative, U.S. Fish & Wildlife Service, Bayfield County Land and Water Conservation Department, Wisconsin DNR, Trout Unlimited, Northland College, and U.S. Fish and Wildlife Service Youth Conservation Corps
+Key partners: Great Lakes Restoration Initiative, U.S. Fish & Wildlife Service, Bayfield County Land and Water Conservation Department, Wisconsin DNR, Trout Unlimited, Northland College, and U.S. Fish and Wildlife Service Youth Conservation Corps

 Types of jobs created: Construction workers, heavy equipment operators, hydrologists, scientists, and general laborers